Echo CS 400 Gas Saw Review: The Prosumer Standard for Performance

 Is the Echo CS-400 a professional saw?

-It is marketed as a “mid-range” or “prosumer” saw.
-While it features many professional components, Echo’s true professional line begins with models like the CS-590 Timber Wolf.
-However, for most users, the CS-400 provides pro-level performance at a homeowner price point.
+It is marketed as a mid-range or prosumer saw.
+While it features many professional components like a magnesium crankcase, Echo’s true professional line begins with models like the CS-590 Timber Wolf.